filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 This flag should only ever be toggled system-wide, e.g. as part of the SELinux-enabled Portage profile.

 ### systemd
-Pass the `-Dsystemd=true` option to the meson build script.
+Can not be used together with the `elogind` flag.
 Integrate AccountsService with the SystemD LoginD to query and manage login sessions and seats.

-This flag should be enabled if there is a need to run the AccountsService with the SystemD init ecosystem.
+This flag should be enabled on systems that use systemd as their init system.